-With the pathway to the edge state and then to turbulence now clarified, the question remains as to its robustness against our choice of initial condition.
-A corollary question is that of the role played by optimal transients that initiated our DNS.
-To answer this question, DNS were performed with the initial conditions chosen as the modes optimizing growth at increasingly large times $T = \tau/\tauOpt$ (where $\tauOpt$ is the time of optimal growth for a given wavenumber $\alpha$, \emph{i.e.} $\tauOpt\simeq31.0$ for $\alpha=\alpha_{\rm \max}$ at $\rrc=0.9$).
+With the pathway to the edge state and then to turbulence now clarified, the question remains as to its robustness against the choice of initial condition.
+Thus, DNS were performed with the initial conditions chosen as the modes optimizing growth at increasingly large times $T = \tau/\tauOpt$ (where $\tauOpt$ is the time of optimal growth for a given wavenumber $\alpha$, \ie\ $\tauOpt\simeq31.0$ for $\alpha=\alpha_{\rm \max}$ at $\rrc=0.9$).
 The corresponding delineation energy provides a measure of how easily these transients ignite turbulence and therefore of their role in doing so.

-First, simulations show that all optimals for a given $\alpha$ evolve into the same edge state (see SI), which therefore appears independent of initial conditions among those tested.
-Second, as $T$ increases, the profiles of spanwise velocity of the initial condition optimizing growth with $\alpha=\amax$, shown in Fig.~\ref{fig:int_opt_comp}(b), converge toward the leading adjoint mode, depicted in Fig.~\ref{fig:int_opt_comp}(a), which by construction optimally energizes the TS wave (see SI).
-Once the time of optimal growth $T$ is large enough for the optimal initial condition to have converged toward the leading adjoint mode, both the corresponding transient growth at the target optimization time and the delineation energy drop, as shown in Fig.~\ref{fig:int_opt_comp}(c), and by $T=8$, the delineation energy of the optimal matches that of the leading adjoint to $\sim \pm 0.01\%$.
-In other words, initial conditions leading to lower transient growth turn out to be \emph{more} efficient at triggering turbulence.
-This approach was repeated with modes optimizing transient growth across streamwise wavenumbers (see SI); all yielded higher delineation energy than initial conditions most efficiently energizing the leading eigenmode.
-This establishes that the leading adjoint eigenmode is a more efficient initial condition to reach turbulence than any initial condition producing optimal transient growth.
-Consequently, transient growth does not greatly favour the transition, unlike in 3D shear flows where the transient growth associated with the lift-up mechanism is an essential part of the transition process \cite{Reddy1998stability,Pringle2012minimal}.
+In these simulations, all optimals for a given $\alpha$ evolved into the same edge state.
+Further, as $T$ increases, the profiles of spanwise velocity of the initial condition optimizing growth with $\alpha=\amax$ converge toward the leading adjoint mode (\fig~\ref{fig:int_opt_comp}\emph{a}), with a corresponding monotonic reduction in the delineation energy with increasing $T$ (\fig~\ref{fig:int_opt_comp}\emph{b}).
+By $T=8$, the delineation energy of the optimal matches that of the leading adjoint to approximately $\pm 0.01\%$. \Fig~\ref{fig:int_opt_comp}(\emph{b}) further shows that these initial conditions lead to reduced transient growth, yet are \emph{more} efficient at triggering turbulence: that is to say, the delineation energy $E_D$ decreased approximately twofold as the initial condition morphed from the linear optimal mode to the linear adjoint mode.
+This was found to be consistent when the streamwise wavenumber was varied. \cite{DuguetBrandtLarsson2010plane-couette} similarly showed that maximising transient growth does not necessarily imply an easier transition.
+Hence the leading adjoint eigenmode, which by construction optimally energises the \TS\ wave, is a more efficient initial condition to reach turbulence than any initial condition producing optimal transient growth.
+Consequently, optimal growth does not favour the transition, unlike in 3D shear flows where the transient growth associated with the lift-up mechanism is an essential element of the transition process \citep{Reddy1998stability,Pringle2012minimal}.